-Which will be the best LoL tournaments in 2022?
+Which are the best LoL tournaments in 2023?
 If you’re into LoL esports, you know that the game brings a lot of competitive action across the globe.
-Countless League of Legends tournaments are held every year and the amount of competition is constantly increasing.
+Countless League of Legends tournaments are held annually, and the amount of competition is constantly increasing.

 - League of Legends Pro League (LPL) – China

 - League of Legends Champions Korea (LCK) – South Korea